 From the main menu, select a tool window under.

-Use the corresponding shortcut, for example, Alt+2 to open the Project tool window.
+Use the corresponding shortcut, for example, Alt+2 to open the Files tool window.
 If there is no shortcut for a tool window, you can assign it as described in Keyboard shortcuts.

 Click the corresponding tool window button on the tool window bar.